 - Another twenty-one children have died in baths and eight have died in public and thermal pools.

 - Eighty six percent of the above deaths were children aged two or under, and of those, 45 percent are children aged between one and two, just when they are up and exploring their environment.

 - Babies (0 to 12 months) drown in bathtubs

 - Toddlers one to four years are most vulnerable to drowning because they are mobile and do not have the ability to get out of water once they have fallen in.

 - In high income areas, drowning in home swimming pools occur.
 In low or middle-incomes, natural water bodies, like beaches, rivers, lakes, pose the highest risk to this group.

 - Babies and toddlers can drown in as little as 60mm.
 Empty buckets, vessels and any large containers that can hold water to prevent temptation to play in.

-- Eighty six percent of all drownings for under fives happen in home pools are children aged two or under.
-Of those 45 percent of those are aged 12 to 36 months.
+- Eighty six percent of all drownings for under fives happening in home pools are children aged two or under.
+Of those 45 percent are aged 12 to 36 months.